appcubator/appbuild/README.md

 What is an Appcubator App?
 --------------------------

-Short version
+### Short version

 It starts out as a JSON of data which the user can modify using the browser interface.
 Then the nodes of the JSON tree go through macro-expansion to generate code.
 Then the code is written to disk, and shipped off to a server to be redeployed.

-Long version
+### Longer version

 At the lowest level, an Appcubator app is an Express.js web server application, which responds to HTTP requests to serve pages and respond to form submissions.
 It also connects to a MongoDB instance to persist and retrieve data.

-On a higher level, an Appcubator app can be thought of in terms of Data Models, Pages (or Routes), and Templates.
+On a higher level, an Appcubator app can be thought of in terms of Data Models, UIElements, Templates, and Pages (or Routes).

 On a higher level, each component of the app can be generated from user-inputted data, using a "Generator".
-A Generator is a javascript function which takes in data which the user provides, and turns it into an Appcubator component.
+A Generator is a built-in or community-written javascript function which expects user-configurable data and returns an Appcubator component.

 On a higher level, the components of an Appcubator app form a tree of data which can be represented as a JSON in the browser.
 This JSON tree is called the app-state.